Frequently Asked Questions (FAQs): Sample Preparation

 As a general guide:

-- Use 1 to 2 column volumes of the conditioning solution(s) recommended in the table below.
+- Use one to two column volumes of the conditioning solution(s) recommended in the table below.

 - Use a high flow rate.